zhangzh-pku/OM1/README.md

 * Easy to add new data inputs
 * Easy to support new hardware via plugins for API endpoints and specific robot hardware
 * Can be connected to `ROS2`, `Zenoh`, and `CycloneDDS`
-* Includes a simple web-based debug display to watch the system work (`WebSim` at http://localhost:8000)
+* Includes a web-based debug display to watch the system work (`WebSim` at http://localhost:8000)
-* Preconfigured endpoints for Voice-to-Speech, OpenAI's `gpt-4o`, DeepSeek, and multiple VLMs
+* Preconfigured endpoints for Text-To-Speech (TTS), Speech-To-Text (ASR), OpenAI's `gpt-4o`, DeepSeek, and multiple VLMs

 ## Architecture Overview
   ![Artboard 1@4x 1 (1)](https://github.com/user-attachments/assets/14e9b916-4df7-4700-9336-2983c85be311)

 ## Hello World

 The `Spot` agent uses your webcam to label objects and sends those captions to `OpenAI 4o`.
-The LLM then returns `movement`, `speech`, and `face` commands, which are displayed in `WebSim`. `WebSim` also shows basic timing and other debug information.
+The LLM returns `movement`, `speech`, and `face` commands, which are displayed in `WebSim`. `WebSim` also shows basic timing and other debug information.

 1. Clone the repo